 Putting out this record is making a whole lot of room for new songs.
 I’ve been writing up a storm lately and already scheming about the next album, including picking up the electric guitar.
 I feel like things are gonna get more rockin’ next time around.

-Hi guys, welcome to VENTS!
-How have you been? ● Hey!
-I’ve (Paul) been doing …
+Hi KOOLKID, welcome to VENTS!
+How have you been?
+Thank you for having me!
+I’ve …